 John Payne and Judy Crabtree were married in 1975, and a son and daughter joined the family within 3 years.
 Both Lynn and Amanda began riding horses at a very early age and have followed in their fearless father’s footsteps.
 John and both his children are on the “most wanted list” of performers at rodeos and other venues attended by horse lovers.

-The One Arm Bandit will entertain fans all three nights at the Greatest Show on Dirt, thanks to our sponsor:
+The One Arm Bandit will entertain fans all four nights at the Greatest Show on Dirt, thanks to our sponsor: